 Disabilities may include visual disabilities, physical disabilities that impair the ability to write, and dysgraphia.
 The following accommodations may be appropriate for students with these disabilities:

-The computer accommodation is limited to use of the computer’s word processor function as follows:
+For paper and pencil AP exams, the computer accommodation is limited to use of the computer’s word processor function as follows: